RDeRenzi/mujpy/README.rst

 A Python MuSR data analysis based on classes, with a graphical interface designed for jupyter, released under the MIT licence.
 It aims at the useri-friendly appearance of mulab and the power of musrfit.

-v.
-3.0 refactoring.
+Version 3.0 refactoring.
 See _version.py for the most recent version details.

 Main features:
 - a model built on two-letter bricks: mg, for Gaussian-damped cosine, ml for Lorentzian-damped cosine etc.